 If something still isn’t right, you can complete the online website form below or contact us on 0300 123 55 22.

-Why am I in arrears if I haven’t missed a payment?
 Your rent is charged to your account on Monday every week, if you don’t make the weekly rent payment in advance* then this will show as an arrear until your payment is credited**.
-Should you make payments of other frequencies such as, fortnightly or monthly in advance.
-Then arrears may mount up on your account until your next rent payment is credited** to your account.
+If you make different payments such as fortnightly or monthly in advance,then arrears may mount up on your account until your next rent payment is credited** to your account.

 *Advance means paying rent before the amount we charge you for rent is taken from your account